-Bittium also has a separate sustainability working group that is responsible for monitoring and the impact assessment of sustainability measures and reporting as well as risk management and assessment.
+In addition, Bittium has a specific sustainability working group that is responsible for the monitoring of sustainability, the impact assessment and reporting of sustainability measures as well as sustainability risk management and assessment.
 The working group has six (6) members: CEO; Chief Legal Officer; Vice President, Communications and Marketing; Director, Human Resources; CFO; and Head of Quality, the Environment and Technology Management.
 The responsibility working group holds quarterly meetings and prepares the sustainability report.
 The Bittium management and the Board of Directors review the sustainability report annually.

 The sustainability report describes the applicable methods that guarantee a sufficient level of diligence.
 The management of risks related to operations and the operating environment as well as the relevant processes are described in Bittium´s Corporate Governance Statement.

 Bittium´s Ethical Principles and Code of Conduct